kanaria69/Mainecoco/README.md

-## What do Alexander the Great and Winnie the Pooh have in common?
-Same middle name.
+## Parallel lines have so much in common.
+It’s a shame they’ll never meet.